stfc/PSyclone/lib/read_only/README.md

 https://psyclone-dev.readthedocs.io/en/latest/psy_data.html#jinja).
 The script [``process.py``](../README.md#psydata-base-class) is used by the derived classes to process this template.
-There is a simple ``Makefile`` contained here for compilation tests, but any API-specific implementation (in any of the subdirectories here) will process this template and compile it in their own directory (to allow for the required data types to be supported), they do not link with a compiled version from this directory.
+There is a simple ``Makefile`` contained here for compilation tests, but each API-specific implementation (in any of the subdirectories here) will process this template and compile it in their own directory (to allow for the required data types to be supported).
+The API-specific implementations do not link with the compiled version from this directory.

 ## [``dl_esm_inf``](dl_esm_inf) directory

-Contains the read-only PSyData wrapper library for the ``dl_esm_inf`` [GOcean API](https://psyclone.readthedocs.io/en/latest/gocean1p0.html).
+Contains the read-only ``PSyData`` wrapper library for the ``dl_esm_inf`` [GOcean API](https://psyclone.readthedocs.io/en/latest/gocean1p0.html).

 ## [``lfric``](lfric) directory

-Contains the read-only PSyData wrapper library for the [LFRic (Dynamo 0.3) API]( https://psyclone.readthedocs.io/en/stable/dynamo0p3.html).
+Contains the read-only ``PSyData`` wrapper library for the [LFRic (Dynamo 0.3) API]( https://psyclone.readthedocs.io/en/stable/dynamo0p3.html).